Texas QB Ewers leaves field after hard hit by Alabama

-Ewers was 9 of 12 passing for 134 yards and completed a 46-yard throw to Xavier Worthy that set up a touchdown that tied the game at 10-10.
+Ewers was 9 of 12 passing for 134 yards and completed a 46-yard throw to Xavier Worthy that set up a touchdown that tied the game at 10-10 before exiting.

 Ewers scrambled and was hit by Alabama’s Dallas Turner, who landed on Ewers and was given a personal foul.